stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-7.md

 ##### PROJECT OVERVIEW

-### How do books and novels can be readable conveniently using on web?
+### How do tons of books and novels can be readable conveniently on the online site?

 Busy modern humans have difficulty reading paper books.
 If so, user can read books easily and comfortably with their mobile devices that they always have.